Novodes/static-analysis/README.md

 - [Astrée](https://www.absint.com/astree/index.htm) :copyright: - Astrée automatically proves the absence of runtime errors and invalid con­current behavior in C/C++ applications.
 It is sound for floating-point computations, very fast, and exceptionally precise.
 The analyzer also checks for MISRA/CERT/CWE/Adaptive Autosar coding rules and supports qualification for ISO 26262, DO-178C level A, and other safety standards.
 Jenkins and Eclipse plugins are available.
 - [CBMC](http://www.cprover.org/cbmc) - Bounded model-checker for C programs, user-defined assertions, standard assertions, several coverage metric analyses.
+- [SoftaCheck](http://www.softacheck.com) - static analysis for C/C++ using Clang-Tidy and CppCheck - runs in the cloud via integration with GitHub
 - [clang-tidy](http://clang.llvm.org/extra/clang-tidy) - clang static analyser.
 - [clazy](https://github.com/KDE/clazy) - Qt-oriented static code analyzer based on the Clang framework. clazy is a compiler plugin which allows clang to understand Qt semantics.
 You get more than 50 Qt related compiler warnings, ranging from unneeded memory allocations to misusage of API, including fix-its for automatic refactoring.
 - [CMetrics](https://github.com/MetricsGrimoire/CMetrics) - Measures size and complexity for C files.